GregorR/musl-cross/README.md

 cross-compiler.
 Prebuilt cross and native compilers are available at http://musl.codu.org/

-For the impatient, ./build.sh should build a cross compiler to /opt/cross/<arch>-linux-musl, no muss, no fuss.
-Otherwise, you can edit config.sh to make cross-compilers to other architectures, and even copy config.sh to another directory then run build.sh from there to avoid polluting the source dir.
+For the impatient, `./build.sh` should build a cross compiler to `/opt/cross/<arch>-linux-musl`, no muss, no fuss.
+Otherwise, you can edit config.sh to make cross-compilers to other architectures, and even copy config.sh to another directory then run `build.sh` from there to avoid polluting the source dir.

 Project Scope